 Daily Cup of Yoga

-Next up is Daily Cup of Yoga this is a great blog full of interesting articles about the benefits of yoga and meditation as well as wellness in general.
-It began as a personal journey but developed into a I particularly enjoyed the blog about finding your inner joy.
+Next up is Daily Cup of Yoga.
+This website is chock-a-block full of interesting articles about the benefits of yoga and meditation as well as wellness in general.
+It began as a personal journey but developed into something more.
+I particularly enjoyed the blog post about finding your inner joy.

 tips, tools, & wisdom on yoga, fitness, & technology